5 Ways to Naturally Treat a Yeast Infection

 Chronic yeast infections are caused by imbalances within our bodies.

 Our skin’s health is directly affected by liver function and gut health, especially the microbes in the GI tract.
-The GI tract requires a wide diversity of microbes to protect us from overgrowths of pathogenic bacteria, yeast, and parasites.
+The GI tract needs a lot of different microbes to stay healthy and protect us from overgrowths of pathogenic bacteria, yeast, and parasites (the bad guys).

-Did you know that we carry an estimated 3 pounds of microbes just in our digestive tract?
+Did you know that we have an estimated 3 pounds of microbes just in our digestive tract?
 Microbial cells outnumber our cells by 10 to 1 and number in the trillions. (source)

 5 Natural Yeast Infection Remedies